-into two; one half will attend on Tuesday 8 and Thursday 10 - 15.10) and the second half on Wednesday 9 September and er, (08.45 - 15.10).
-This ensures that each child receives more and the staff can spend more time getting to know your child. before the end of the term which days your child will end home visit to the new children prior to starting school.
-This will eptember, instead we will arrange a zoom meeting so that staff selves to children starting school for the first time.
+The class is divided into two; one half will attend on Tuesday 7 and Thursday 9

+September (08.50 - 15.10) and the second half on Wednesday 8 September and Friday 10 September, (08.50 - 15.10).
+This ensures that each child receives more individual attention and the staff can spend more time getting to know your child.
+You will be notified before the end of the term which days your child will be expected to attend.

+Prior to starting school, we will arrange a zoom meeting so that staff can introduce themselves to children starting school for the first time.

-ne second week, all children are expected to attend full time. for children in Reception to attend part time.
+From the start of the second week, all children are expected to attend full time.
+There is no option for children in Reception to attend part time.